jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 ## At a Game Jam

-Suppose you go to a game jam and would like to create a multiplayer game.
-You talk about it with other people, and what you hear:
+Suppose you go to a game jam and you want to create a multiplayer game.
+You talk about this idea with other people, and what you hear:

 - "Multiplayer games are too difficult to make"
 - "You will waste time on technical details and won't be able to focus on the gameplay"